andfanilo/streamlit-plotly-component-tutorial/README.md

 In `streamlit_app.py`, uncomment `from plotly2 import plotly_events` and comment the other imports.

-The source HTML/JS files reside in `plotly2/frontend/src` and need to be served by Parcel.

 ### Method 1 - serve HTML/CSS through Parcel

+The source HTML/JS files reside in `plotly2/frontend/src` and need to be served with all required dependencies by Parcel.

 In a terminal: